brincode/convert-RGB-image-to-GRAY-image-in-openCV/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License].
 Feel free to use and modify the code according to your needs.

 ## Issues